 Do you believe that your loved one suffered harm or injuries while living at Tower Hill Healthcare Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Kane County victims of mistreatment living in long-term facilities including nursing homes in South Elgin.
+Our network of attorneys fights aggressively on behalf of Kane County victims of mistreatment living in long-term facilities including nursing homes in South Elgin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled senior resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one's harm.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: